 Heeding Steven Covey’s words to “Begin with the end in mind,” effective leaders and organizations have a clear purpose which guides all systemic planning and action.
 Lacking a vision or purpose, many resources may be spent on activities that serve no purpose and yield few results.
 Effective systems rely on a logic model or theory of change to achieve the desired results.
 Data provides insight for early education leaders to measure the results of their performance and progress toward these ends.

 Early education is about young children.
 From a leader and program administrator perspective, however, it is all about the results that are achieved.
-The intended result of the early education system is to enhance the development and learning of young children; results typically expressed in terms of measureable outcomes such as developmental gains, school readiness, or reading proficiency.
+The intended result of the early education system is to enhance the development and learning of young children; results typically expressed in terms of measurable outcomes such as developmental gains, school readiness, or reading proficiency.
 Other important results may include program quality, teacher qualifications and effectiveness, access, resources, and other related measures.
 Effective early education leaders understand Results-based Accountability (RBA) and are skillful in Results-based Facilitation (RBF).

 RBA and RBF are the two foundational skills for Results-based Leadership.
 Developed by former state administrator Mark Friedman, RBA (also known as Outcomes-Based Accountability) is a disciplined way of thinking and taking action that focuses on improving the lives of children and families as a whole.
 State and local organizations use RBA’s data-driven, decision-making process to improve the performance of their programs and services to improve results.

-In Trying Hard is Not Good Enough: How to Produce Measureable Improvements for Customers and Communities (Friedman, 1995) explains that as organizations and programs strive for impact, they can only be held accountable for the population they serve.
+In Trying Hard is Not Good Enough: How to Produce Measurable Improvements for Customers and Communities (Friedman, 1995) explains that as organizations and programs strive for impact, they can only be held accountable for the population they serve.
 RBA helps agencies clarify the role they play in state- and community-level impact by targeting the specific population intended to benefit from the services the agency provides and how effectively the agency is improving results for that population.
 RBA asks several questions to measure data on effort and effect to address both impact on the population and program performance accountability.

 Early education leaders familiar with the principles and skilled in applying tools of RBA can use results-based facilitation (RBF) as an ongoing process involving multiple stakeholders to effectively engage, plan, implement, and evaluate both the impact and effectiveness of their programs.
 RBF also holds participants accountable for advancing the work.